 Chilean bell flower, which isn’t widely available in nurseries and garden centers, is usually planted by seed.
 You can plant Chilean bell flower seeds directly outdoors after all danger of frost has passed in spring.
 Although planting outdoors is preferred, you can also start the seeds indoors in peat pots five or six weeks before the last expected frost.

-Sprinkle the seeds lightly on the soil and cover them with about 1/8 inch of sand or soil.
-Thin the seedlings, allowing 4 to 8 inches between each plant, when they are 2 to 3 inches tall.
+Sprinkle the seeds lightly on the soil and cover them with about 1/8 inch (0.5 cm.) of sand or soil.
+Thin the seedlings, allowing 4 to 8 inches (10 to 20.5 cm.) between each plant, when they are 2 to 3 inches (5 to 7.5 cm.) tall.

 Nolana Plant Care

 Growing Nolana bell flower requires little effort.
 Keep the soil lightly moist until the plants are established and showing healthy new growth.
 Thereafter, this drought-tolerant plant rarely requires supplemental irrigation.
 Water lightly if the plant looks wilted.

 Pinch the growing tips of Chilean bell flower plants when they are 3 to 4 inches (7.5 to 10 cm.) tall.
 This will force the plant to branch out, creating fuller, bushier growth.